-- 1. An individual who is a resident of the US under any US Law. - 2.
-A corporation, partnership, limited liability company, collective investment vehicle, investment company, pooled account, or other business, investment, or legal entity: - a. created or organized under US Law; - b. created (regardless of domicile of formation or organization) principally for passive investment (e.g. an investment company, fund or similar entity excluding employee benefit or pension plans): - i. and owned directly or indirectly by one or more US Persons who hold, directly or indirectly, in aggregate a 10% or greater beneficial interest, provided that any such US Person is not defined as a Qualified Eligible Person under CFTC Regulation 4.7(a); - ii. where a US Person is the general partner, managing member, managing director or other position with authority to direct the entity's activities; - where the entity was formed by or for a US Person principally for the purpose of investing in securities not registered with the SEC unless such entity is comprised of Accredited Investors, as defined in Regulation D, 17 CFR 230.501(a), and no such Accredited Investors are individuals or natural persons; or
+- An individual (including a US Citizen or Green Card Holder) who is a resident of the US under any US Law - 2.
+An individual who is a US Citizen or Green Card Holder who has not formally renounced their US citizenship (including a person with dual or multiple nationality) even though they may reside outside of the US; - 3.
+A corporation, partnership, limited liability company, collective investment vehicle, investment company, pooled account, or other business, investment, or legal entity: - a. created or organized under US Law; - b. created (regardless of domicile of formation or organization) principally for passive investment (e.g. an investment company, fund or similar entity excluding employee benefit or pension plans): - i. and owned directly or indirectly by one or more US Persons who hold, directly or indirectly, in aggregate a 10% or greater beneficial interest, provided that any such US Person is not defined as a Qualified Eligible Person under CFTC Regulation 4.7(a): - ii. where a US Person is the general partner, managing member, managing director or other position with authority to direct the entity's activities; - iii. where the entity was formed by or for a US Person principally for the purpose of investing in securities not registered with the SEC unless such entity is comprised of Accredited Investors, as defined in Regulation D, 17 CFR 230.501(a), and no such Accredited Investors are individuals or natural persons; or - iv. where more than 50% of its voting ownership interests or non-voting ownership interests are directly or indirectly owned by US Persons; - c. that is an agency or branch of a non-US entity located in the US; or - d. that has its principal place of business in the US. - 4.
+A trust created or organized under US Law; or where, regardless of domicile of formation or organization: - i. any settlor, founder, trustee, or other person responsible in whole or in part for investment decisions for the trust is a US Person; - the administration of the trust or its formation documents are subject to the supervision of one or more US courts; or - iii. the income of which is subject to US income tax regardless of source. - 5.
+An estate of a deceased person who was a resident of the US at the time of death or the income of which is subject to US income tax regardless of source; or where, regardless of the deceased person's

-- iv. where more than 50% of its voting ownership interests or non-voting ownership interests are directly or indirectly owned by US Persons; - c. that is an agency or branch of a non-US entity located in the US; or - d. that has its principal place of business in the US. - 3.
-A trust: - a. created or organized under US Law; or - b. where, regardless of domicile of formation or organization: - i. any settlor, founder, trustee, or other person responsible in whole or in part for investment decisions for the trust is a US Person; - ii. the administration of the trust or its formation documents are subject to the supervision of one or more US courts; or - iii. the income of which is subject to US income tax regardless of source. - 4.
-An estate of a deceased person: - a. who was a resident of the US at the time of death or the income of which is subject to US income tax regardless of source; or - b. where, regardless of the deceased person's residence while alive, an executor or administrator having sole or shared investment discretion is a US Person or the estate is governed by US Law. - 5.
-An employee benefit or pension plan that is: - a. established and administered in accordance with US Law; or - b. established for employees of a legal entity that is a US Person or has its principal place of business in the US. - 6.
-A discretionary or non-discretionary or similar account (including a joint account) where: - a. one or more beneficial owners is a US Person or held for the benefit of one or more US Persons; or - b. the discretionary or similar account is held by a dealer or fiduciary organized in the US.
+- residence while alive, an executor or administrator having sole or shared investment discretion is a US Person or the estate is governed by US Law. - An employee benefit or pension plan that is established and administered in accordance with US Law; or established for employees of a legal entity that is a US Person or has its principal place of business in the US. - 7.
+A discretionary or non-discretionary or similar account (including a joint account) where one or more beneficial owners is a US Person or held for the benefit of one or more US Persons; or the discretionary or similar account is held by a dealer or fiduciary organized in the US.